cardboard-iguana/cardboard-iguana.com/log/2022-02-24-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### The CIA Triad

 * Confidentiality (only authorized parties have access)
-* Integrity (only authorized changes are made — and changes are correct)
+* Integrity (only authorized changes are made - and changes are correct)
 * Availability (authorized users *have* access!)

 The point of the CIA triad is for a security policy to address *all three* aspects simultaneously.
 However, the *extent* to which a given system leans on one or more parts of the triad will be determined by its role and the data it holds.

 ### Principles of Privileges

-Privileged Identity Management (PIM): The translation of a user’s role in an organization to an access role on a system.
+Privileged Identity Management (PIM): The translation of a user's role in an organization to an access role on a system.

 Privileged Access Management (PAM): The management of privileges on a system (including how they are tied to access roles, and how access is authenticated).